 People with schizophrenia may need housing, job training, and other community support programs.
 Those with the most severe forms of this disorder may not be able to live alone.
 They may need to live in group homes or other long-term, structured residences.

 Symptoms are very likely to return when medicine is stopped.

-Having schizophrenia increases the risk of:
+Having schizophrenia increases the risk for: